 If you are too preoccupied with studying or working to receive the rest you require, your body and brain cannot operate normally.
-Among the first things that deteriorate if you don’t get enough good sleep is your memory.
+Your memory is among the first things that deteriorate if you don’t get enough good sleep.

-Getting enough sleep is the simplest and fastest strategies to enhance your memory if you are sleep-deprived.
+Getting enough sleep is the simplest and fastest strategy to enhance your memory if you are sleep-deprived.

 Most adults would be okay with 7 to 8 hours of uninterrupted sleep each night; children and teenagers need even more.